 The procedural of video animation for startups.
 Who is Try.com?

-In the age of high-pace there in no time for anything.
-The fast fashion has invaded the universe.
+In the age of high pace, there is in no time for anything.
+Fast fashion has invaded the universe.
 The trends are changing in the blink of an eye.
-Who enjoys spending time mindlessly alking the stores, anyway?
+Who enjoys spending time mindlessly walking the stores, anyway?
 With the Try app, your physical presence is no longer necessary for shopping.
 Going shopping can be frustrating.
 Walking miles of aisles can be exhausting.
 Not to mention waiting for hours in queues to try on something that fits.
-The materialistic world has so much to offer that potential buyers lose themselves among the products.
+The materialistic world has so much to offer that potential buyers lose themselves in the products.
 Try.com service is a new way of shopping right from your sofa.
 Try clothes on for free from any online store.
 The courier will bring the items of your preference to your door.
 Try them on now and pay later.
 Customers only have to pay for the items that they decide to keep.

 Dress to Impress: trendy try for Try.com video explainer for startups